November 1st – Festival of the dead

-La Toussaint in France (All Saint’s Day) was originally created by the Catholic Church to honour the poor old saints and martyrs who didn’t have their own holy day.
+La Toussaint (abbreviation of ‘Tous les saints) in France Or All Saint’s Day, was originally created by the Catholic Church to honour the poor old saints and martyrs who didn’t have their own holy day.

-However, it was too late!
-Ghost, ghoulie and evil beastie celebrations had already caught on and Halloween soon became a yearly festival of masks and disguises to scare away the spooks and evil spirits.
+But it was too late!
+To the dismay of the Church, ghost, ghoulie and evil beastie celebrations had already caught on and Halloween soon became a yearly festival of masks and disguises to scare away the spooks and evil spirits.

-Halloween in France however, has only recently become fashionable thanks (?) to films and American sit coms, McDo etc, all of which have given French children a taste for dressing up and ‘trick and treating’ (originally the poor used to go door to door receiving food in return for prayers for the dead.)
+Halloween in France however, has only recently become fashionable thanks (?) to films and American sit coms, McDo etc, all of which have given French children a taste for dressing up and ‘trick and treating’.
+This tradition of asking for sweets has moved a long way from its original intention, when the poor would go from door to door receiving food in return for prayers for the dead.

-Cemeteries are busy this weekend of remembrance and chrysanthemums are on sale on every street.
-Don’t offer them to your hostess when invited out for dinner!
+Cemeteries are busy on this day of remembrance and chrysanthemums are on sale on every street.
+Don’t offer them to your hostess (or your mother-in-law) when invited out for dinner!
 They are for the dead

 So why chrysanthemums?